marcduiker/dapr-docs/daprdocs/content/en/developing-applications/error-codes/http-error-codes.md

 weight: 30
 ---

-For http calls made to Dapr runtime, when an error is encountered, an error json is returned in http response body.
-The json contains an error code and an descriptive error message, e.g.
+For HTTP calls made to Dapr runtime, when an error is encountered, an error JSON is returned in response body.
+The JSON contains an error code and an descriptive error message.

 ```
 {